brandtoliver/covid19_mobility_africa/covid19.compute.dtu.dk/content/visualizations/where_people_are_change_in_population_size.md

-The figures below show how the number of occupants changed over time across Danish municipalities.
+The figures below show how the number of occupants changed over time across counties.
 You can play with the figures as follows:
 - Change the (rel{{< color color="white" >}}/{{< /color >}}**abs**) button on the top left of the figure to display absolute values or relative changes with respect to February.
 - Display values computed in a specific time of the day by changing the time interval (All day/10-18/18-02) in the top left of the figure.